MiguelCardoso19/MiguelCardoso19/README.md

 # 👀 About Me:
+🚀 About Me
-Currently conquering code at a Code for All!
+Currently conquering code at a Code for All_!
 Former welder turned coding enthusiast.
 I thrive on challenges, embrace the unknown, and live for the grind.
-Eager to absorb new tech and always ready for the next learning curve.  💻🌐
+Eager to absorb new tech and always ready for the next learning curve.

+⚙️ Technical Skills
+Backend: JAVA, MAVEN, SPRING BOOT
+Frontend: JavaScript, CSS, HTML
+CICD: Git, GitHub Actions
+Database: SQL
+Agile: Scrum

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/miguelcardoso19)